 This is where you get the files needed to host your own server.
 Some plugins specific to Spigot Servers can also be found on this site.
 In order to build your own server, you must possess the knowledge of Java, Github and Gitbash applications as well as your own server details.
 The first step is identifying which software you want to use to run minecraft on.
 Click on Downloads and then Spigot / BuildTools option.

 You need to create a folder called BuildTools on the server that will be running the software and download.
 Download the latest BuildTools.jar to the new folder.
 Refer to this page for details specific to your computer.
-I recommend using the latest version(s) of Git & Java 8 releases.
+I recommend using the latest version(s) of Git & appropriate Java Versions that go with Minecraft releases.

 In addition to the Spigot Server, if you want to further secure your server from the outside world, you can setup a BungeeCord Server that can be used as a proxy where your Minecraft worlds are secured and only accessible through BungeeCord.